Spend Analysis 101:

-The figure above illustrates the simplest approach to analyzing a company’s tail spend, which is calculating the ratios of spend to suppliers at various points along the purchasing range.
-Here, the Y-Axis represents spend per supplier while the X-Axis represents the total supplier base, with suppliers ranked in descending order of size from left to right.
+The figure above illustrates the simplest approach to analyzing a company’s tail spend: calculating the spend ratios to suppliers at various points along the purchasing range.
+Here, the Y-Axis represents spend per supplier ("Total Spend by Supplier"), and the X-Axis represents the total supplier base ("Supplier"), with suppliers ranked in descending order of size from left to right.

-Vendor spend analysis is identifying how much of the spend comes from the critical vendors.
-It allows one to create a detailed spend profile for each vendor using the historical consumption data.
-Knowing this can help one focus on getting the best value from these preferred vendors and consolidating the relationships.
+Supplier spend analysis is the task of identifying the amount of spend coming from critical vendors.
+It involves creating a detailed spend profile for each vendor using historical consumption data.
+Knowing this can help focus efforts on getting the best value from these preferred vendors and consolidating the relationships.

-There are usually many low-value transactions with multiple vendors across many business units.
-The total number of one-off and small value vendors is usually big.
-Knowing this can help in about streamlining and leveraging spend by identifying contract leakages and maverick spending.
+There are usually many low-value transactions with multiple vendors across business units.
+The total number of one-off and small-value vendors can be high.
+To combat this, you can identify contract leakages and maverick spending.
 The aim is to reduce the number of vendors in each category.
-In the chart below, you can see what portion of the spend is with your core vendors.

-Every dollar spend is important and savings opportunities can be missed through off-contract purchases.
-Vendor spend analysis will facilitate the identification of purchasing trends, buying patterns as well as monitor utilization and spend consolidation of key strategic suppliers.
+Every dollar spent is important, and savings opportunities can be missed through off-contract purchases.
+Vendor spend analysis will facilitate the identification of purchasing trends and buying patterns and monitoring utilization and spend consolidation of key strategic suppliers.

 Category Spend Analysis

 The first step in doing a category spend analysis is understanding the scope and breadth of the category.
-Are you buying the similar good and services from too many different vendors?
-This analysis is built on hierarchies and spend transactions are categorized into the most appropriate category.
-The reporting allows one to explore the spend in the defined spend category hierarchy, which in turn allows you to identify spend leakage issues.
+Are you buying similar goods and services from too many different vendors?
+This analysis is built on hierarchies, and the spend transactions are categorized into the most appropriate category.

 Item Spend Analysis